NethServer/docs/administrator-manual/en/access.rst

     config setprop httpd-admin MaxSessionIdleTime '' MaxSessionLifeTime ''

 The new timeout values will affect new sessions.
-They does not change any active session.
+They do not change any active session.